 Is it Safe?

 A question is often asked about private air charter... "is it safe?".
 Air charter operators are regulated by the Federal Aviation Administration much in the same way that commercial airlines are.
 The airplanes are inspected on a strict schedule and components checked regularly, with some having useful life expiration dates, at which point they need to be rebuilt or replaced.
 This aspect applies to engines, propellers as well as some sub-components.
+THese rules voer all private jets Michigan as well as smaller aircraft.

 There is a set of Federal Regulations that layout everything we can and cannot do, much like traffic regulations for cars, only much broader and specific.
 All airlines and private charter operators must adhere to these rules.
 Federal aviation regulations (FAR) part 119, (and 23, 25 120 and 121 etc.) of the FAA's regulations dicate company and pilots actions.
 In addition, private charter aircraft must adhere to part 135 of Title 14 of the Federal Aviation regulations.
 All air charter companies are monitored by a regional designated Flight Standards District Office (FSDO), responsible for overeseeing a charter company's activities and performing the necessary checks to insure compliance with these regulations.